PhishyAlice/awesome-phishing/README.md

 # awesome-phishing

 Collection of useful resources for red teamers, pentesters, security reseachers and anyone interested in technical and non-technical aspects of phishing and related topics.
+Further information on [Phishiverse.com](https://phishiverse.com).

 Idea, concept and some resources from [Awesome Red Teaming](https://github.com/yeyintminthuhtut/Awesome-Red-Teaming/).